Corporate Regulatory Compliance and Quality Assurance

 As a research and development-oriented pharmaceutical company with a global presence, Sumitomo Pharma aims to create innovative and valuable pharmaceutical products targeting therapeutic areas, particularly those with high unmet needs (for both healthcare professionals and patients).

-Click here (Improve Access to Medicines) for information on Responding to Demands for Development of Unapproved or Off-Label Drugs.
+For more information on Responding to Demands for Development of Unapproved or Off-Label Drugs, please see “Initiatives to Improve Access to Medicines.”

 At Sumitomo Pharma, the safety of the patients who use our products is a top priority.
 To ensure their safety, we incorporate the dosage forms and indications that best meet patients' needs from the initial planning stages of development, as well as we strive to prevent medical errors by making products more distinguishable and by distributing notices for precaution.